LANDIS-II-Foundation/Core-Model-v6/model/README_CoreModel6.1.txt

 Stage One Rebuild -- Add support libraries
 #############################################

-NB.
 Building the Core Model requires various .dll dependencies.
 To ensure the latest versions, these libraries are downloaded just prior to build and placed in a new folder called, "Libs".